jloffler/TOP-google-homepage/README.md

  - create dynamic vertical shrink--logo should animate to a smaller size
  - sizing of items is fairly static and not dynamic to viewport change
  - add better accessibility and HTML semantic elements
+ - .push-right in index.html is not semantic code.
+How to fix?
+Call it split?